adafruit/Adafruit_INA237_INA238/README.md

 please support Adafruit and open-source hardware by purchasing products from Adafruit!

-Written by Bryan Siepert for Adafruit Industries.
+Written by Limor "Ladyada" Fried for Adafruit Industries.
-BSD license, check license.txt for more information All text above must be included in any redistribution
+MIT license, check license.txt for more information All text above must be included in any redistribution

 To install, use the Arduino Library Manager and search for "Adafruit INA237" and install the library.